FabianRoger/Bacteria_BEF_Scale/README.md

 preliminary citation:

+> The effects of biodiversity loss on transgressive overyielding and the slope of the biodiversity-function relationship across spatial scales
-> Biodiversity and ecosystem functioning across gradients in spatial scale Lars Gamfeldt, Fabian Roger, Martin Palm, James Hagan, Jonas Warringer, Anne Farewell
+Lars Gamfeldt, Fabian Roger, James Hagan, Martin Palm, Jonas Warringer, Anne Farewell

 To reproduce the analysis for the simulations and the bacteria microcosm experiment, download the repository and execute the scripts: